Damp Hair: Everything You Need To Know About It

 Exposure To Excessive Heat: Ever heard that popping sound or sizzle while curling or straightening your damp hair?
 That is the sound of water evaporating too quickly through the hair, causing structural damage.
 Hence, be careful while using hair straighteners and curling irons on damp hair.

 Exposing damp hair to high temperatures (175°C -215°C) even for five minutes can cause hair damage (1).
-Excessive blow-drying and using hot irons can change the hair texture and cause breakage, making your hair unmanageable and frizzy (2).
+Excessive blow-drying and using hot irons can change the hair texture and cause breakage, This may lead to frizzy hair, which can be difficult to manage.
+(2).
 To minimize heat damage, dry your hair completely in a cool setting and use a serum, heat protectant, or thermal styling gel on your damp hair.

-• Tying Up Damp Hair: Let the hair dry completely before tying it into a ponytail, a messy bun, or any other hairdo.
+- Tying Up Damp Hair: Let the hair dry completely before tying it into a ponytail, a messy bun, or any other hairdo.
 Tying damp hair restricts the airflow, creating a moist environment for microbial growth.
+Also do not use tight rubber bands, as damp hair is more porous than dry hair.
+If you absolutely have to tie damp hair then use a satin scrunchie that does not lead to any hair breakage when removed.

 There is yet another thing that you should avoid doing – sleeping with damp hair.
 What happens when you do it?
 Find out next.